100 East Eighth St.

 - Letters should be collected by the host organization.
 If the host wishes to mail or deliver the letters directly to local Congressional offices, then it should record and report the number of letters sent to the Respect Life Office, so we can keep a tally.
 If the host organization would prefer, it can send all letters to the Respect Life Office (100 East 8th Street, Cincinnati, OH 45202, ATTN: Pain-Capable Act) with a tally of how many are in your package.
 Letters received by January 16 will be taken on the March for Life trip and hand delivered to Washington, DC offices.
 Letters received later will be delivered to our senators’ local offices at a later date.

-- Click here for a full-page printout of these instructions to pass out or put in your bulletins.
+- Click here for the updated full-page printout of these instructions to pass out or put in your bulletins.

 - Click here for a sample bulletin-announcement (you will need to edit for your purposes).